CrispyDrone/commitlint-plugin-cleanfeet/README.md

 ## Rules
 This plugin adds 2 rules:
 + `footer-format`:
-  + This rule determines the format a footer has to adhere to by allowing you to specify a set of regular expressions.
+  + This rule determines the format a single footer line has to adhere to by allowing you to specify a set of regular expressions.
   + The rule passes in case there is no footer.
 + `footer-max-occurrence-breaking-change`:
   + This rule allows you to specify how many occurrences the footer can contain of `BREAKING CHANGE: <description>`.
+You're allowed to pass in your own regex `[2, 'always', [1, /^BREAKING CHANGE: .*$/]]`
   + The rule passes in case there is no footer.
+  + Specifying `never` has no effect.

 ## Sample configuration
 ```js